-ON Math is a collaborative R & D project by George Gadanidis (math education professor at Western), Janette Hughes (Canada Research Chair in Technology and Pedagogy at Ontario Tech), in partnership with the Rainy River DSB, the Wellington Catholic DSB, and the Ontario Math Knowledge Network.
+ON Math is an outreach project by George Gadanidis (math education professor at Western) and Janette Hughes (Canada Research Chair in Technology and Pedagogy at Ontario Tech).

 Leads: George Gadanidis (PhD) & Janette Hughes (PhD)